 Worlds of Connections, through a partnership with NE STEM 4U after-school clubs, will use best practices in science education to engage underserved middle school youth.
-In the process, the project will promote public understanding of NIH-funded research using network science to improve public health.
+In the process, the project will promote public understanding of National Institutes of Health-funded research using network science to improve public health.
 We have a fully integrated, crosscutting approach that combines network science, dynamic narratives, social engagement, inquiry, and emerging media arts.
 We will assess if our efforts improve youth understanding of network science for health and interest in biomedical careers.

 In addition to direct interaction with youth in after-school clubs, the project will support the ability of science, technology, engineering, and math teachers to give all youth opportunities to consider network science health careers.
 Annual Science Connectors in partnership with Lincoln Public Schools’ Science Curriculum Specialist will enhance teacher knowledge and incorporation of network science.

-In years three, four, and five, the Johnny Carson School of Emerging Media Arts (JCSEMA) at the University of Nebraska will help the team to create stories using augmented or virtual reality to engage youth with network science for health.
-The students, faculty, and advisory board members from JCSEMA will work with NE STEM 4U youth and Network Science Institute participants to create the augmented or virtual reality apps to help disseminate network science for health approaches beyond Nebraska.
+In years three, four, and five, the Johnny Carson Center for Emerging Media Arts at the University of Nebraska–Lincoln will help the team to create stories using augmented or virtual reality to engage youth with network science for health.
+The Johnny Carson students, faculty, and advisory board members will work with NE STEM 4U youth and teachers from Lincoln Public Schools to create the augmented or virtual reality apps to help disseminate network science for health approaches beyond Nebraska.

 The diagram summarizes the parts of the projects that will help us to reach our specific aims.